PitPik/Schnauzer/README.md

 Schnauzer and Handlebars do almost the same thing, but there is a difference in size (10x) and performance.
 Schnauzer has almost the same power as Handlebars but the size of Mustache and a higher performance.
 Schnauzer does not throw errors when markup is not valid.

+### Dynamic rendering

+Other than handlebars, schnauzer has 2 optional functions that get triggered with every single tag that gets rendered.
+`renderHook()` and `loopHelper()`.
+With those functions it's possible to keep track of all the rendered variables and rendering functions including a special character `%` set infron of every variable.
+This way it's possible to overwrite parts of the rendered template after it was first rendered without having to re-render the whole template.
+This is perfect for developing MVC like libraries/frameworks that need to partialy update HTML on the fly.

 * * *